example42/puppet-tp/README.md

 -   Full directories, whose source can also be an SCM repository.

 ### Getting started with tp

+Starting from version 3.8.0, a technology preview of tp 4 features is available by specifying the use_v4 parameter:

+    tp::use_v4: true

 Here follows an example of tp resources used inside a custom profile where the content of a configuration file is based on a template with custom values.